Chair & Fox Associate Professor of Marketing

 Hartman, Katherine B. and Rosann L. Spiro (2005).
 Recapturing Store Image in Customer-Based Store Equity: A Construct Conceptualization, Journal of Business Research, 58(August), 1112-1120.

-2014 Excellence in Professional Activity and Service, Ohio University College of Business
+2014 Excellence in Professional Activity and Service, OHIO College of Business

 2012 Outstanding Reviewer Award, Emerald Literati Network